 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
 This will require us to be successful in a range of challenging activities, including completing clinical trials and preclinical studies of our product candidates, obtaining regulatory approval for these product candidates and manufacturing, marketing and selling any products for which we may obtain regulatory approval.
 We are only in the preliminary stages of most of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant enough to achieve profitability.
+We may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
+The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Because of the numerous risks and uncertainties associated with biopharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, maintain our research and development efforts, diversify our product candidates or even continue our operations.
+Our prior net losses and expected future net losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 A decline in the value of our company could also cause you to lose all or part of your investment.

 We will need substantial additional capital to finance our operations, which may not be available on acceptable terms, or at all.
-Failure to obtain this necessary capital when needed may force us to delay, limit or terminate certain of our product development efforts or other operations.\
+The effects of macroeconomic conditions and geopolitical events, including economic slowdowns, recessions, inflation, rising interest rates, bank failures and tightening of credit markets caused by COVID-19 or another pandemic, the conflict in Ukraine or otherwise, may limit our access to capital.
+Failure to obtain or have access to this necessary capital when needed may force us to delay, limit or terminate certain of our product development efforts or other operations.

 We expect our expenses to increase substantially in connection with our ongoing and planned activities, particularly as we continue to develop our product candidates in preclinical studies and clinical trials and expand our organization by hiring additional personnel.
-Our expenses will increase substantially if our product candidates successfully complete early clinical and other studies, and also could increase beyond expectations if the U.S. Food and Drug Administration ("FDA") or other regulatory authorities require us to perform clinical and other studies in addition to those that we currently anticipate.
+Our expenses will increase substantially if our product candidates successfully complete early clinical and other studies, and also could increase beyond expectations if the U.S. Food and Drug Administration (FDA) or other regulatory authorities require us to perform clinical and other studies in addition to those that we currently anticipate.
 In addition, we have incurred and expect to continue to incur additional costs associated with operating as a public company.
 Furthermore, if we obtain marketing approval for our product candidates, we expect to incur significant expenses related to manufacturing, marketing, sales and distribution.